Vehrik/FarOut/Characters/3-Traits.md

     Character.

     The bodies of Creatures can only handle so much Mutation before it starts to stress existing body systems.
 At level 1, for every 4 EXO Points used, their Character's Stamina decreases by 1.
-At every odd level (3, 5, 7, and 9), this threshold is increased by 2 point.
+At every odd level of Prestige (3, 5, 7, and 9), this threshold is increased by 2 point.

+    Every EXO point spent adds 1 point of Burden to your Character.

     You may have more than one Trait at once.